DrShnitzel/DrShnitzel/README.md

 I am experienced backend developer with more than 6 years of commercial development experience.
 My main language is Ruby but I am not limited to it.
 I have used many other technologies in my projects(Go, Rust, Objective-C, Swift, Python, Delphi etc.) and always looking forward to try something new.

-I am reliable and punctual person.
+I am a reliable and punctual person.
 I have never missed a deadline

 ## What I’ve worked on

-I’ve been involved in more than 50 commercial projects for such well known companies like Nestle, Oral-B, Loreal etc. I wrote ether APIs and 3D iOs games.
-My most interesting project was social network for Bond Street(Philip and Morris), it has a half million of users, chats, games(with multiplayer), mailing and a lot of updates every single week.
+I’ve been involved in more than 50 commercial projects for such well-known companies like Nestle, Oral-B, Loreal etc. I wrote either APIs and 3D iOs games.
+My most interesting project was a social network for Bond Street(Philip and Morris), it has a half million of users, chats, games(with multiplayer), mailing and a lot of updates every single week.

 ## What I’m looking to do next

-I want to improve my skills with high loaded systems and get some practice with my english.
+I want to improve my skills with high loaded systems and get some practice with my English.
 I prefer to work remotely from Russia, but if it's a good offer I can relocate.
-I have worked remotely more then 6 years and I have good self-organisation skills.
+I have worked remotely more than 6 years and I have good self-organization skills.

 ## Primary skills